By Michelle Scruggs, Performance Media Lead at Google North America

 Throughout the holiday shopping season, we’ll be closely monitoring our campaigns to adapt to any changes or capture unexpected opportunities.
 Automation helps us make informed, real-time decisions.

-Smart Bidding technology enables us to react quickly to changing consumer behaviors and sales trends.
+Smart Bidding by Google technology enables us to react quickly to changing consumer behaviors and sales trends.
 We simply define a performance goal for our online campaigns.
 Then, Smart Bidding automatically adjusts our bids in real time based on the predicted likelihood of a conversion.
 Considering store visits alongside Smart Bidding lets us take this a step further and optimize for both in-store visits and online sales.

 Smart Bidding technology enables us to react quickly to changing consumer behaviors and sales trends.

-Plus, with other tools, like data-driven attribution through Search Ads 360, we’re able to create a multitouch attribution model that properly attributes credit to our ad campaigns and moves us away from a last-click-only model.
+Plus, with other Google tools, like data-driven attribution through Search Ads 360, we’re able to create a multitouch attribution model that properly attributes credit to our ad campaigns and moves us away from a last-click-only model.
 This allows us to understand the impact of our upper- and mid-funnel campaigns, and it informs us how to best invest our advertising dollars.
 We incorporate these models into Smart Bidding as well, which again does the heavy lifting to automatically adjust our bids to maximize on our ROI target.

-For more about how we’re planning for shopping’s busiest season, check out Think Retail on Air 2021 to hear Janell Fischer, VP of customer experience, further discuss Google’s 2021 retail holiday strategy.
+For more about how we’re planning for shopping’s busiest season, check out Google’s Think Retail on Air 2021 to hear Janell Fischer, VP of customer experience, further discuss Google’s 2021 retail holiday strategy.

 This perspective originally appeared on Think With Google